Informed Consent for Teletherapy and Online Therapy

 The same fee rates apply for both teletherapy and in-person sessions.

-You will be billed prior to your session.
+You will be billed before your session.
 I can email you a receipt if you would like one.

-Insurance or other managed care providers may not cover sessions that are conducted via phone or virtually.
-Please contact your insurance company as soon as possible to determine whether these sessions will be covered.
-You are solely responsible for the cost of phone and virtual sessions.
+Please contact your insurance company as soon as possible to learn if you have out-of-network benefits for mental health services, specifically telehealth.
+You are fully responsible for the cost of phone and virtual sessions.
 I cannot alter the place of service to help you get reimbursed.

 The same 24-hour cancellation policy applies to both teletherapy and in-person sessions.